tapio/live-server/README.md

 * `--browser=BROWSER` - specify browser to use instead of system default
 * `--quiet` - suppress logging
 * `--open=PATH` - launch browser to PATH instead of server root
+* `--watch=PATH` - comma-separated string of paths to exclusively watch for changes (default: watch everything)
 * `--ignore=PATH` - comma-separated string of paths to ignore
 * `--ignorePattern=RGXP` - Regular expression of files to ignore (ie `.*\.jade`)
 * `--entry-file=PATH` - serve this file in place of missing files (useful for single page apps)